ivangfr/kubernetes-minikube-environment/user-event-sourcing-kafka/README.md

   - First, you must create a new cluster.
 Click on `Cluster` (dropdown button on the header) and then on `Add Cluster`
   - Type the name of your cluster in `Cluster Name` field, for example: `MyCluster`
   - Type `my-kafka-zookeeper:2181` in `Cluster Zookeeper Hosts` field
-  - Enable checkbox `Poll consumer information (Not recommended for large # of consumers if ZK is used for offsets tracking on older Kafka versions)`
+  - Enable checkbox `Poll consumer information (Not recommended for large # of consumers)`
-  - Set value `2` to fields `brokerViewThreadPoolSize`, `offsetCacheThreadPoolSize` and `kafkaAdminClientThreadPoolSize`
   - Click on `Save` button at the bottom of the page.

 ## Cleanup